encarsia/cave/README.md

 There are two variables to use:

     1. `DEF_SWITCH`: definitions for switches that you want to turn on/off via webapp, dictionary format
-    1. `SOCKET_INTERVALS`: turn power sockets on/off with given time or temperature range, dictionary format
+    1. `SOCKET_INTERVALS`: turn power sockets on/off with given time or temperature range, dictionary format (optional)

 See the example configuration files for details.

 # ToDo

+* add annotation module for additional information (photo, text)
+* "admin" mode: show config in browser, reload webserver if edited
 * implement alarm system
 * detailed weather data (optional)
 * enable PiGlow to display weather data instead of indoor sensors (optional)